 Consideration of the Site and its Surroundings Description Staff Evaluation Existing Use and Surroundings Two vacant lots, one wooded, the other formerly the site of a small community center.
 Site is within an established neighborhood containing mostly single-family and duplex dwellings.
 The previous nonresidential use of the site (community center) suggests a multifamily use, somewhat more intense than the surrounding housing types, is reasonable.
 Adjacent Zoning Districts and Land Uses North, East and West: R-3, single-family and duplex dwellings South: OI-1-CZD, school district offices with approval for program expansion R-SS-CZD is a flexible zoning district that typically relies on zoning conditions (e.g. height, setbacks) to ensure compatibility with adjacent zoning districts.
 It is therefore reasonable to apply in most contexts.
 The surrounding area has been developed with residential and institutional uses.
 Zoning conditions would be useful to ensure that the scale of the proposed multifamily dwellings is compatible with the surrounding built environment.
 Transit Service 1 existing local bus route runs nearby along S Merritt Mill Road.
 The site is within 0.2 miles of a bus stop.
 Some available transit service suggests that small-scale multifamily development is reasonable.
 Roads and Vehicular Access Frontage on Johnson Street, a local neighborhood street.
 The location along a neighborhood street suggests that a change in zoning district would be reasonable only with zoning conditions to limit trip generation (e.g. maximum bedrooms).
 Pedestrian & Bike Facilities (existing) Johnson Street and other surrounding streets do not have any sidewalks or bicycle facilities.
 The absence of sidewalks and bicycle facilities suggests that a change in zoning district would be reasonable only with zoning conditions to limit the scale of development.
-Streams/ Wetlands/ Floodplain No floodplain impacts the site.
+Streams/ Wetlands/ Floodplain Topography No floodplain impacts the site.
 No stream features or wetlands have been identified at this time.
-The submitted application does not include sufficient information for staff to determine compliance with Topography The site slopes down from northeast to southwest, with mostly gentle slopes.
+The site slopes down from northeast to southwest, with mostly gentle slopes.
 A few areas have been identified with steeper slopes, including along the western site boundary.
-Section 5.4 of the Land Use Management Ordinance Design and Development Standards, Stormwater management.
-Compliance with Section 5.4 Stormwater management will be required prior to any approval of a Final Plan Zoning Compliance Permit.
+The submitted application does not include sufficient information for staff to determine compliance with Section 5.4 of the Land Use Management Ordinance Design and Development Standards, Stormwater management.
+Compliance with Section 5.4 Stormwater management will be required prior to any approval of a The site slopes down from northeast to southwest, with mostly gentle slopes.
+A few areas have been identified with steeper slopes, including along the Section 5.4 of the I Management Ordin Development Stand Stormwater manag Compliance with Se Stormwater manag

-More intense development (relative

-to existing zoning) could reasonably

-occur without substantial impact to

-sensitive environmental features.
+More intense development (relative to existing zoning) could reasonably occur without substantial impact to sensitive environmental features.